 One afternoon I was one of several friends invited to a gathering at Kevin’s house.
 He went to my church and his family was very involved there.
 Plus, there were many friends present for the party.
 There would be games, adults, and lots of fun.
 From what anyone could tell, it was a normal and safe activity.

-The trouble was, Kevin had another agenda.
 I was chosen for a quick spin on the 4-wheeler after several others had enjoyed a turn.
 But I never would have imagined the events that would unfold on that ride.
 What happened in those woods was wrong, awful, and completely foreign to me.
-He did “things” and I spent most of those moments trying to figure out what on earth he was doing.
+Kevin did “things” to me and I, not knowing any better, let him while trying to figure out what on earth he was doing.
 I thought it was a very peculiar activity and did indeed decide that I didn’t like it.
 But by then it was too late.